 Events on the harbour

-If you are planning an event, like a race, speed trial or competition on the harbour, please call us or register your harbour or coast special event first.
+If you're planning an event, such as a race, speed trial or competition on the harbour, please call us or register your harbour or coast special event first.

 Taharoa Domain (Kai Iwi Lakes)